pcubillos/bibmanager/docs/getstarted.rst

 There are three main categories for the ``bibmanager`` tools:

-* :ref:`bibtex` tools help to create, edit, and querry from a ``bibmanager`` database, containing all BibTeX entries that a user may need.
+* :ref:`bibtex` tools help to create, edit, and query from a ``bibmanager`` database, containing all BibTeX entries that a user may need.

 * :ref:`latex` tools  help to generate (automatically) a bib file